SyedMuhammadHunain/snake-ladder-game/README.md

 This project was developed as part of the **NED 1st Semester Project**.
 Special thanks to the contributors for their dedication and teamwork.

 ---

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as per the license terms.